 Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit.
 Foreign currency risk is minimized by the selection of mutual funds that employ an indexing investment approach designed to track the performance of the FTSE Developed All Cap ex US Index and the FTSE Emerging Markets All Cap China A Inclusion Index.
 The Funds invest by sampling the index, meaning that it holds a broadly diversified collection of securities that, in the aggregate, approximates the index in terms of key characteristics.
 The Trust is exposed (indirectly) to foreign currency risk.
-At June 30, 2020 and 2019, the Trust had foreign equity mutual funds of \$10.8 million and \$10.7 million, respectively.
+As of June 30, 2021, the Trust had foreign equity mutual funds of \$19.2 million.